Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 1_1.md

 ## So Basically

-Things have started off really well.
+Things have started off fairly well.
 I am very hopeful that they continue as such.